Filter list

 Build it and they will come… right?

-Build a community and they will come… right?
+Build a community and they will come… It’s tooootally that easy, right?

-In today's noisy scales landscape, trust is everything.
-Cold outreach is seemingly impossible, but smart sellers are tapping into a new kind of pipeline: their communities.
+In today's noisy sales landscape, trust is everything.
+Cold outreach is seemingly impossible, so smart sellers are tapping into a new kind of pipeline: their communities.

-Whether you call it community-led growth, relationship-based selling, go-to-network, or referral pipeline generation, one thing remains true: People buy from people, sellers must invest in those relationships.
+Whether you call it community building, community-led growth, relationship-based selling, go-to-network, or referral pipeline generation, it all operates from the same basic principle: People buy from people, so sellers have to invest in those relationships.

 Being in a LinkedIn group, a Slack community, or hosting your own events can help you connect with potential prospects.
 Community engagement can be your secret tool for finding warm leads and speeding up deals.

-In this blog post, I’ll share the five principles of engagement that we embrace at Commsor.
+In this blog post, I’ll share the five principles of engagement that Commsor consistently leverages.
 These best practices will help you create an environment where members are giving and getting value from your brand and each other.

 What is community engagement?

 Community engagement is the act of member-to-member contributions.
-When a member engages, they complete activities that demonstrate participation in your brand’s space and programs.
+When a member engages, they complete a wide range of activities that demonstrate participation in your brand’s space and programs.
 These contributions could include asking a question, writing a comment, or posting a reaction (like a thumbs up) in your online space.
 Offline, engagement activities could include attending a meetup or speaking at an event.

 How your brand measures engagement may differ based on what activities and programs you offer.
 You can define community engagement as the number of posts, comments, reactions, badges, and events attended.
 When building efforts to increase engagement, we focus on tactics to encourage and facilitate member-to-member conversations.